Retrieval-enhanced Knowledge Editing in Language Models for Multi-Hop Question Answering: Methodology

 Till now, we have decomposed $p(r_1, t_1, h_2,... | q, h_1)$ in Equation~\eqref{term_decomp} into the product of conditional probabilities of predicting different relations within the $n$-hop subgraph.
 This nice property ensures the selection of the subgraph will only be determined by relation probability, which is free from the interference of any potential edited tail entity.
 Similarly, we can decompose the denominator term $p(r_1, t_1, h_2, ...| h_1)$ into:

 Then, for the last term $p(q, h_1)/p(h_1)$ in Equation~\eqref{term_decomp}, based on Bayes' theorem, we can transform it into $p(q, h_1)/p(h_1) = p(q|h_1)$, which is a constant value given a specific question $q$.
 We can also apply model $f_\phi$ to estimate this conditional probability.
-Now, since we are able to estimate every term in Equation~\eqref{term_decomp} and~\eqref{MI}, we can effectively identify the subgraph that yields the maximum Mutual Information.
-Additionally, we utilize the beam search technique~\cite{carnegie1977speech} to expedite the computational process, eliminating the necessity for exhaustively traversing all connected nodes.
+Now, since we are able to estimate every term in Equation~\eqref{MI} and~\eqref{term_decomp}, we can effectively identify the subgraph that yields the maximum Mutual Information.
+Additionally, we utilize beam search~\cite{carnegie1977speech} to expedite the computational process, eliminating the necessity for exhaustively traversing all connected nodes.
 Further details on our implementations are provided in the Appendix~\ref{exp_detail}.
 In this work, we treat $n$ as a hyperparameter since the number of hops required to answer a question is unknown in advance.
-To ensure thorough exploration, $n$ is assigned a large value, enabling an extensive search range.
-However, this approach will also introduce irrelevant information in the retrieved subgraph $G_S$, which can potentially mislead the language model to generate undesired answers~\cite{li2024dawn, li2023helma}.
-Thus, in the next section, we will discuss how to mitigate this problem.
+To ensure thorough exploration, $n$ is assigned a large value.
+However, this approach will also introduce irrelevant information in the retrieved subgraph $G_S$, which can potentially mislead the language model to hallucinate and generate undesired answers~\cite{li2024dawn, li2023helma}.
+In the next section, we will discuss how to mitigate this problem.